 3. Cover the opening of the jar with plastic wrap and use a pin to poke small holes in the wrap.
 This will trap flies by luring them in with the scent and preventing them from escaping.
 If you don’t have plastic wrap, create a funnel shape out of a piece of paper with a small opening at the end.
 Use tape to secure the funnel and place it point-side down in the jar.
 Flies will be able to get in but not out.

-Drain flies are usually harder to control than other types because of where they nest and reproduce, and their eggs are able to resist common cleaners like bleach.
+Drain flies are usually harder to control than other types because of where they nest and reproduce, and their eggs are often unharmed by water and common cleaners.
 Trapping adult flies usually won’t solve the problem, as they’ve likely already laid eggs.
-Instead, clean drains very thoroughly with your favorite organic cleaner and plenty of old-fashioned elbow grease.
+Instead, clean drains manually with your favorite organic or synthetic cleaner and plenty of old-fashioned elbow grease.

 QUICK Tip

-While you don’t want to pour pesticides down the drain in an attempt to control drain flies, you may have some luck with chemical unclogging products like Drano.
+While you can’t pour pesticides down the drain in an attempt to control drain flies, you may have some luck with chemical unclogging products like Drano.
 These won’t kill the flies themselves, but they may flush out any obstructions where the flies may be breeding.
+There are also enzymatic drain cleaners that will kill the bacteria and scum that drain flies feed on and lay their eggs in.

 If you’ve cleaned and sanitized your home and you’re still having fly problems, get rid of house flies with chemical bait stations.
 However, don’t start actually spraying chemicals around your home until you’ve consulted with pest control professionals.